Type Definition skia_safe::gpu::DirectContext

 pub fn new_with_filter( &self, context: Option<&mut RecordingContext>, filter: &ImageFilter, clip_bounds: impl Into<IRect>, subset: impl Into<IRect> ) -> Option<(Image, IRect, IPoint)>

-is the expected bounds of the filtered Image
+by filter. clip_bounds is the expected bounds of the filtered Image. out_subset

-is required storage for the actual bounds of the filtered Image
+is required storage for the actual bounds of the filtered Image. offset is

 and offset are undefined.